-Last year when my Mum asked me what I wanted for Christmas I sort of jokingly said a holiday.
-While I was partially joking, I did ask for the deposit money for a Haven holiday.
-We got a great deal on a 4 night break in a 2 bedroom prestige caravan for around £180.
-This was obviously during term time as a miracle would have to happen to get a price like that in the school holidays.
-Mum kindly ended up paying for the whole holiday in the end but we did make it so she came with us too so got to enjoy it as well!
+There are so many choices for Great Yarmouth holiday parks and it can be hard to decide where to go.
+As a Christmas present, we ended up booking a 4 night break in a 2 bedroom prestige caravan for around £180 at Haven Seashore.
+This was during term time as a miracle would have to happen to get a price like that in the school holidays.
+Mum kindly ended up paying for the whole holiday, but we did make it so she came with us too and got to enjoy it!

 Monday 17th June

 We arrived at Haven Seashore at around 1:30 after having some lunch in Great Yarmouth first.
 We decided to get a taxi from the town centre and it cost around £7.
 This was much easier than trying to figure out buses or walking the whole way.
 Our official check-in time wasn’t until 2pm but I nipped to reception on the off chance our caravan would be ready and it was so we could go and get ourselves sorted a little bit earlier than planned.